Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 Simple Problems

-A simple problem, often called "clear," "obvious," "tame," or "trivial," has a straightforward definition.
-It involves an easily traceable cause and effect with a testable solution.
-Examples include creating a louder violin, a faster car, or an eye-catching advertisement.
-These problems might be challenging, but understanding the steps to achieve the desired effect is relatively easy.
+A simple problem—which is often called "clear," "obvious," "tame," or "trivial"—has a straightforward definition.
+It involves an easily traceable cause and effect with a testable solution; so, things are nice and, true to the name, simple.
+Things like how to create a louder violin, a faster car, or an eye-catching advertisement—they’re problems that might be challenging, sure; that said, though, it’s relatively easy to understand the steps that’ll get you to the desired effect.

 Complex Problems